 Julie Wills is an interdisciplinary artist working in the expanded field of sculpture, including installation, collage, performance, video and site-specific practices.
 She holds an MFA from the University of Colorado, and an MA in art criticism from the University of Montana.
 She has been an artist-in-residence at the Jentel Foundation, PLAYA, and the Hambidge Center, among others, and exhibits her work widely.
-Wills is an Assistant Professor of Studio Art at Washington College in Chestertown, MD.

 My sculptures and collages are currently inspired by the tools of desire: wishes, hopes, effort and intention.
 An evolving understanding of my roles as a parent, child, sibling, spouse, citizen, friend and lover, as well as my awareness of competing external expectations for each of these roles, directly shapes the works’ content and structure.
 My artistic practice offers me a means of exploring current conditions and activating hope for an unrealized but longed-for future.